 By the end of this course you should be able to...

-- analyse and understand the main structures of the Latin language.
+- feel confident with the essential structures of the Latin language.

 What level is the course and do I need any particular skills?